ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 all?

-Two classes, and the pairing is the point: `transport-loss-sustained` is a path dropping a *share* of what crosses it, and `blocked-transport` is a path dropping *all* of it for a reason that is policy rather than capacity.
+Two classes, and the pairing is the point: `transport-loss-sustained` is a path dropping a *share* of what crosses it, and the `blocked-*` issues are a path dropping *all* of it for a reason that is policy rather than capacity.
 They are the two ends of the same axis.